 Last year, I signed a contract to ghostwrite the first draft of a short novel.
 It was on a tight deadline, and I have a day job.
 So I knew I was going to have to maximize the way I use my time both before and after work.

 I did this by breaking both periods into 15-minute increments.

 While I was writing the book, I woke up every day at 6 AM and spent 15 minutes eating breakfast and drinking a cup of coffee.
 Then, I took a quick shower.
 By 6:30, I was writing and doing so for one hour.
-The rest of the morning went to a workout and a bit of straightening up or reading before heading out the door to work.
+The rest of the morning went to a workout and a bit of straightening up or reading before heading out the door.

 When I got home, more often than not, I went to work on the novel.
-That left me with some time to take a walk, eat some dinner, and a little unwinding before going to bed.
+That left me with some time afterward to take a walk, eat some dinner, and unwind before going to bed.

-Ultimately, I believed I could do just about anything for eight weeks and knew it would be absolutely necessary to have this kind of structure if I was going to finish the project on time….
-I finished early.
+Ultimately, I believed I could do just about anything for eight weeks and knew it would be necessary to have this kind of structure if I was going to finish the project on time.
+This schedule helped me finish early.

 photo: Veri Ivanova